fnc12/sqlite_orm/README.md

 # CRUD

 Let's create and insert new `User` into database.
 First we need to create a `User` object with any id and call `insert` function.
-It will return id of just created user or throw exeption if something goes wrong.
+It will return id of just created user or throw exception if something goes wrong.

 ```c++
 User user{-1, "Jonh", "Doe", 664416000, std::make_shared<std::string>("url_to_heaven"), 3 };